crtarsorg/glasomer.rs-v2/README.md

     - requirements.txt

-### To install all the points from requirements file we have to run:
+### To install all the libraties from requirements file we have to run:

     - "bash install.sh"